Double Glazing – Is It Really Worth It?

 Why Double Glazing?

-Single glazed windows are notoriously poor at any insulation, the single glass panel transfers cold very easily reducing the temperature inside, thus requiring a greater amount of energy to maintain a comfortable temperature.
+Single glazed windows are notoriously poor at any insulation, the single glass panel transfers cold very easily – reducing the temperature inside.
+This results in the need to use a greater amount of energy to maintain a comfortable temperature.
 Modern double glazing consists of two panels of glass sandwiched between the outer and inner frame, commonly the void between these two glass panels is filled with Argon gas which acts as an insulator of heat and noise and creates an extremely effective barrier.

 Aside from the benefits above double glazing helps reduce damp within the home by reducing condensation, this in part is due to the fact that the internal panel of glass in a double glazed unit is at a temperature closer to that of the room and reduces the effect of internal air reaching it’s dew point and depositing water on the coldest object, usually the window, which is very common on single glazed units.